-As of 2021 we will be doing rigorous health testing , these tests are part of breeding scheme used in other counrtries though Shar pei breed clubs .
+We do rigorous health testing on our dogs , these tests are part of breeding scheme used in other counrtries though Shar pei breed clubs .

 SO WHY NOT AUSTRALIA ?